-So for me, getting problems out of ANY testing is the priority and A/A doesn’t catch test defects like QA work does.
+For me, getting problems out of ANY testing is the priority and A/A doesn’t catch test defects like QA work does.
 It might be worth running one if you’re bedding in some complex code that the developers can re-use on later tests.
 I just can’t recommend doing A/A for every test.

 What’s the problem then?

-For me, the problem is always eating real traffic and test time, by having to preload the test runtime with a period of A/A testing.
+The problem is always eating real traffic and test time, by having to preload the test runtime with a period of A/A testing.
 If I’m trying to run 40 tests a month, this will cripple my ability to get stuff live.
 I’d rather have a half day of QA testing on the experiment than run 2-4 weeks of A/A testing to check it lines up.

 The other problem is that nearly 80% of A/A tests will reach significance at some point.
 In other words, the test system will conclude that the original is better than the original with a high degree of confidence!

 The other problem is—when you’re A/A testing—you’re comparing the performance of two things that are identical.
 The amount of sample and data you need to prove that there is no significant bias is huge by comparison with an A/B test.

 And this is why we don’t test very similar things in split tests—detecting marginal gains is very hard and when you test identical things, this is even more pronounced.
 You could run an A/A test for several weeks LONGER than the A/B test itself and get no valuable insight, either on whether the test was broken or your ability to understand sampling <grin>

 A good example here is that people who espouse A/A testing forget another bias in running tests.
 The Slower Converter and the Novelty Effect.

-And if you’re optimising the end of the testing cycle, by understanding purchase cycles, isn’t there some sort of bias at the start of testing?
+If you’re optimising the end of the testing cycle, by understanding purchase cycles, isn’t there some sort of bias at the start of testing?

 Well part of this is ‘Regression toward the mean’ which we see in tests for all sorts of things, and the second part is the novelty effect.

-If James has been visiting the website for 4 weeks and is about to purchase, he’s been seeing the old product page for all that time.
+If James has been visiting the website for four weeks and is about to purchase, he’s been seeing the old product page for all that time.
 On his final visit before converting, he sees a brand new shiny product page that’s much better and is influenced to buy.
-Your friend Bob, meanwhile, has been seeing the same page for 4 weeks and when he arrives, he still gets the old (control) version.
+Your friend Bob, meanwhile, has been seeing the same page for four weeks and when he arrives, he still gets the old (control) version.

 This means that new people into the experiment also contains ‘old’ visitors who are later in their lifecycle.
 This novelty spike can bias the data early in your test—at least until some of the cycles are flushed through the experiment.
-In theory, you ought to start the test a few weeks early and cookie all visitors, so you can only put NEW visitors into your experiment, not those who might be hit by a novelty effect late in the purchase cycle, for example.
+In theory, you ought to start the test a few weeks early and cookie all visitors, so you can only put new visitors into your experiment, not those who might be hit by a novelty effect late in the purchase cycle, for example.

-My point of showing these two is that there are loads of sources of bias in our split testing.
+My point of showing these two examples, is that there are loads of sources of bias in our split testing.
 A/A testing might spot some big biases but I find that it’s inefficient and doesn’t answer everything that QA, analytics integration and segmentation can.

 The dirty secret of testing

 Every business I’ve tested with has a different pattern, randomness or cycle to it—and that’s part of the fun.
 Watching and learning from the site and test data during live operation is one of the best parts for me.
 But there is a dirty secret in testing – that 15% lift you got in January?
 You might not have it any more!

 Why?
 Well you might have cut your PPC budget since then, driving less warm leads into your business.
 You might have run some TV ads that really put people off that previously responded well to your creative.

-Leave a stub running
+You leave a stub running

 To get around the fact that creative performance moves, I typically leave a stub running (say 5-10%) to keep tracking the old control (loser) against the new variant (winner) for a few weeks after the test finishes.

 If the CFO shows me figures disputing the raise—I can show that it’s far higher than the old creative would have performed, if I had left it running.
 This has been very useful, at least when bedding a new tool in with someone who distrusts the lift until they ‘see it coming through’ the other end!

 The problem is where people test something and then STOP – this is why there are some pages I worked on that are still under test 4 years later – there is still continual improvement to be wrought even after all that time.

 Products like Google Content Experiments (built into Google Analytics) and Conductrics now offer the multi-armed bandit algorithm to get round this obvious difference between what the creative did back then vs. now (by adjusting the stuff shown to visitors as their behavioural response changes).

 I postulated back in 2006 that this was the kind of tool we needed – something that dynamically mines the web data, visit history, backend data and tracking into a personalised and dynamic split test serving system.
-Something that can look at all the customer attributes, targeting, advertising, recommendations, personalisation or split tests—and *know* what to show someone, at *what* time.
+Something that can look at all the customer attributes, targeting, advertising, recommendations, personalisation or split tests—and know what to show someone, at what time.
 Allowing this system to self-tune (with my orchestration and fresh inputs) looks like the future of testing to me:

 Triangulate your data

-One thing that’s really helped me to avoid instrumentation and test running issues – is to run at least two analytics sources.
+One thing that’s really helped me to avoid instrumentation and test running issues is to run at least two analytics sources.
 Make sure you completely use the split testing software capabilities to integrate with a second analytics package as a minimum.

-Don’t weep later about lost data—just make sure it doesn’t happen.
+Don’t weep later about lost data—just do your best to make sure it doesn’t happen.
 It also helps as a belt and braces monitoring system for when you start testing – again so you can keep watching and checking the data.

 Watch it like a chef

 You need to approach every test like a labour intensive meal, prepared by a Chef.
 You need to be constantly looking, tasting, checking, stirring and rechecking things as it starts, cooks and gets ready to finish.
 This is a big insight that I got from watching lots of tests intensely—you get a better feel for what’s happening and what might be going wrong.

 Sometimes I will look at a test hundreds of times a week – for no reason other than to get a feel for fluctuations, patterns or solidification of results.
-You HAVE TO resist the temptation to be drawn in by the pretty graphs during the early cycle of a test.
+You have to resist the temptation to be drawn in by the pretty graphs during the early cycle of a test.

 If you’re less than one business cycle (e.g. a week) into your test – ignore the results.
 If you have less than 350 and certainly 250 in each sample – ignore the results.
 If the samples are still moving around a lot then – ignore the results.
 It’s not cooked yet.

 Anyone with solid test experience knows that your data and response is moving around constantly—all the random visitors coming into the site and seeing creatives, is constantly changing the precision and nature of the data you see.

-The big problem with site averages for testing is that you’re not looking *inside* the average—to the segments.
+The big problem with site averages for testing is that you’re not looking inside the average—to the segments.
 A poorly performing experiment might have absolutely rocked—but just for returning visitors.
 Not looking at segments will mean you miss that insight.

 Having a way to cross instrument your analytics tool (with a custom variable, say in GA) will allow you then to segment the creative level performance.
 One big warning here—if you split the sample up, you’ll get small segments.